schneems/schneems/talks.md

 ### The Good Rubyist Challenge (2014)

 Level up your programming game, and change the world.
-In this talk we will look at specific and actionable goals for all skill levels to hone your programmings skills and master your craft.
+In this talk we will look at specific and actionable goals for all skill levels to hone your programming skills and master your craft.
 We will cover what it takes to go from no-grammer to a senior level programmer and everything in between.
 Don’t come to this talk if you don’t want to be motivated, you don’t want to succeed, and certainly if you don’t want a good swift kick in your Ruby programming pants.

 - [Slides](https://speakerdeck.com/schneems/the-good-rubyist-challenge)
 - No video, you had to be there (MagmaConf)